 If I laugh at rape jokes, can I not say #MeToo?
 Even though I was a victim of sexual assault?
 If I objectify myself for a living, can I not call myself a feminist?
 Even though stripping empowers me?
 Even if it helped me succeed in life more than my college degree did?
 Am I “a part of the problem” because I didn’t vote for Hillary?
 What about the women picketing outside the abortion clinic, because of their religious views?
 Aren’t we all victims of inequality and injustice?

 I didn’t want to bring up my political views on the blog originally because I didn’t feel the communities I write for would agree, and didn’t find it relevant.
 I also believe people’s need to label everything and everyone has consequences.
-But politics, religion, sexuality, and gender are all different building blocks to an individual’s belief system.
+But politics, religion, sexuality, race, and gender are all different building blocks to an individual’s identity and belief system.
 To ostracize someone because of any of these beliefs is to attack their personal freedom.

 I feel identifying as a “Spiritual Christian,” libertarian, bisexual is part of the reason I constantly feeling like a fish out of water.
 “Spiritual Christian” is just what I say when people ask my religious beliefs.
 I am both spiritual, as I believe aspects of many theologies and create my own, and Christian, I was baptized and pray to Jesus.
 Although, some Christians would say I’m “not Christian enough” because I believe in other entities.
 Trying to date in the LGBTQ community as a bisexual feels like you’re “too straight” to be considered.